greim/Backbone-Subscriptions/readme.md

 ## DOM tracking class name

-To facilitate lazy discovery of views, each view's `el` is given the class name 'subscriber'.
-In cases where this causes collisions with existing HTML classes of the same name, the following method can be called when your app first starts:
+To facilitate lazy discovery of views, each view's `el` is given the class name "subscriber".
+In cases where this collides with existing HTML classes, the following method can be called when your app first starts:

     Backbone.subscriptions.setDomTrackingClassName('my-custom-class');

 ## Browser support

-Any browser that supports [`getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) is supported.
+Any browser that supports [`document.getElementsByClassName()`](https://developer.mozilla.org/en-US/docs/Web/API/document.getElementsByClassName) or [`document.querySelectorAll()`](http://www.w3.org/TR/selectors-api2/) is supported.
 These methods are what enbable it to do lazy view discovery in a performant manner.
 In practical terms, this means that Backbone subscriptions should work in IE8 and above, plus any remotely modern Webkit/Gecko/Presto.